aammd/Habitat_Filtering/MS/OrgSize.md

 distribution under a null hypothesis of no treatment effects.
 In each PERMANOVA we used block as an error stratum, meaning that permutations were performed within blocks.
-We repeated this analysis for all three organism types, and at both "initial" and "final" sampling dates (i.e. at the beginning and end of the experiment).
+We repeated this analysis for all three organism types, and at both the beginning and end of the experiment.
 We interpreted the R^2^ value of this PERMANOVA as a metric of the strength of habitat filtering (Figure  1).
 Our hypothesis predicted that R^2^ values should increase from smaller to larger organism types.
 However, because we sampled each of these groups with different techniques, and collected